donaldpipowitch/casey/README.md

 - restore cursor position 💁‍
 - flush everything to the terminal (the _actual_ rendering in the terminal happens here)

 Besides the state we need to pass a `RawTerminal` to the `render` function.
 This is basically our canvas which will be written by the `render`.
+We literaly do this with the `write!` macro.

 ```rust
 fn render<W: Write>(stdout: &mut RawTerminal<W>, state: &mut State) {